etherisc/boilerplate-contracts/{{ cookiecutter.project_slug }}/README.md

 Welcome to your new project!

 The project is based on the GIF sandbox.
-Please see https://docs.etherisc.com/sandbox/ for more information.
+Please see https://docs.etherisc.com/sandbox/ for more information on the development environment, the smart contracts and their usage.

 ## Sample contracts